 - Annual Customer Reviews: If you are in a service business, annual customer reviews are an invaluable way to gather feedback.
 Customers will appreciate that not every contact has to be about a new sale.
 An annual review is an opportunity to connect, or reconnect, with your customers in a way that encourages their participation.
 Incorporating reviews into your business process allow you to close the loop on any knowledge gaps on a regularly planned basis.

 - Gather Intelligence: Whether it is competitive intelligence, market research, or other forms of business intelligence, the more you know about your customers the better you will be able to meet their needs.
-Experian’s market and customer profiler reports can provide you with insight about the customers in your local area or a complete analysis of your existing customers.

 Bottom line…Only by truly understanding your customers, will you be able to exceed expectations and build real loyalty.